Homepage: https://www.gnu.org/software/emacs

 When the desktop module is loaded, the function `desktop-kill' is

-added to the `kill-emacs-hook'.
-This function is responsible for
+added to the `kill-emacs-query-functions'.
+This function is

-responsible for loading the desktop when Emacs is started.
+loading the desktop when Emacs is started.

 Special handling.